 When their hard work and dedication is received with praise and fan-ship, a musician has fulfilled their primary purpose in life.
 Their craft has been honored and their talent validated.
 Having made it to a celebrity status in their career, they feel that they are on top of the world.

 However, the lifestyle of celebrity is quickly revealed to come with trials and temptations.
 The stress of having no privacy deeply affects the lives of many celebrities.
 To cope, an overwhelming availability of drugs and alcohol are made available to them, as well as other addictive substances and activities.
 Musicians and other artists are commonly sensitive, feeling personalities who seek life to the fullest end, and are naturally inclined toward experimentation.
 Thus, the indulgence in addictive substances and activities begins.

 The experimental nature of an artist can quickly work against them when dealing with addictive substances and activities.
-The desire to go further into the high or mood alteration that an artist craves leads them into a habit that cannot be controlled, and addiction begins to take hold of their lives.
+The desire to go further into the high or mood alteration that an artist craves leads them into a habit that cannot be controlled, and the musician’s addiction begins.
 Their illustrious musical career becomes tarnished as performances diminish and creative ability decreases.
 Their following begins to notice changes in their appearance and behaviors, and it is only a matter of time before their problem is exploited in the media.